Move Delphi client-server estates to a metadata-driven runtime.

 3 · DataModules and forms become metadata

 Delphi DataModules — TQuery, TDataSet, TDataSource definitions — are reified as metadata rows.
-VCL forms — TForm definitions, TDBEdit / TDBGrid bindings, field validations, event handlers — are imported and translated into the dictionary's UI model.
+VCL forms — TForm definitions, TDBEdit / TDBGrid bindings, field validations, event handlers — are imported and translated into the metadata repository's UI model.

 4 · Batch and middle tier